📌 What's in the article? (Table of Contents)

 ♿ Important information for people with disabilities

-Paris isn't always wheelchair-friendly, but there's some good news on the cruise.
-Here's what you need to know:
+Paris isn't always wheelchair-friendly, but there's actually some good news on the cruise.
+The grunt that must be understood:

 - Most accessible: The companies Bateaux Mouches and-Bateaux Parisiens They are highly recommended for wheelchairs.
 Both have convenient access ramps to the platform and the lower deck (which is enclosed and air-conditioned).